Thinking about buying the Firewire Sunday by Rob Machado? Here’s everything you need to know – inc which size to buy and the best fin setup!

 The toughest decision is going to be where you want it to sit in your quiver, and if you had the cash to splash you could easily find yourself grabbing a shorter and a longer option.

-Ultimately though as a mid length twinny I’m loving it and it’s my go to option for cleaner, shoulder high days – especially at point breaks where you have plenty of run down the line to cruise and work the board.
+As a mid length twinny I’m loving it on cleaner, shoulder high days – especially at point breaks where you have plenty of run down the line to cruise and work the board.

 At the moment it looks like Rob is working on a range of boards which would also be an epic combination as a stand alone quiver – but for the everyday surfer I think the Firewire Sunday offers up that fun, playfulness you’re probably looking for, with the added bonus of a few different fin options to try.

 Have you tested out the Firewire Sunday?

 Which size and fin setup did you go for?